-The Best Vinyl Plank Flooring of 2023
+The Best Vinyl Plank Flooring for Your Home in 2024

 We may earn revenue from the products available on this page and participate in affiliate programs.
-Learn more.
+Learn More ›

-Hardwood planks have long been a popular flooring choice, offering unrivaled natural warmth.
-Unfortunately, having fitted them in a farmhouse hallway and a lounge in a remodel, I know that hardwood floors can also be expensive; difficult to install; and prone to dents, scratches, or water damage.
-Alternatively, the best vinyl plank flooring provides a virtually indistinguishable alternative that’s low cost and can shrug off wear and tear.
+Alternatively, the best vinyl plank flooring provides a virtually indistinguishable alternative to hardwood that’s low cost and can shrug off wear and tear.
 Some can even be installed on new concrete floors or over existing wood or tile.
-After my experience downstairs at the farmhouse, I switched to vinyl plank in the five bedrooms—saving a lot of money and completing the job more quickly.
+After my experience downstairs at the farmhouse, I used vinyl plank in the five bedrooms—saving a lot of money and completing the job more quickly.

 While there are many similarities among the products available, there are also vital differences to consider.
 Read on to take a closer look at those features and decide which is the best vinyl plank flooring option for your home or business.